SakshiRai255/Loan-Calculator-App/Readme.md

-## This is simple Loan Calculator App
+## This is simple Loan Calculator App Project it calulates emi

 ### Stack Used:-
 - HTML